Photo Credit: Shutterstock

 - You are renting a high-end vehicle (BMW, Mercedes, Cadillac, Jaguar, etc.) or a larger SUV, van or truck (GMC Yukon, Chevy Silverado, Ford Transit 12-passenger van, etc.) that may not be covered by your credit card or current car insurance policy.

-- You are renting a car for more than two weeks.
-Some credit cards only cover shorter rentals.
+- You are renting a car for more than a few weeks.
+Some credit cards only cover rentals of up to 15 days, while others extend coverage to 30 days.
+Be sure to verify this with your card issuer.

-If you need to buy coverage, your first option is to buy collision damage coverage from the rental counter.
+If you need to buy coverage, your first option is to buy collision damage coverage at the rental counter.
 You'll get covered, but it's not cheap.
-In most states that don't regulate price, you're looking at $20 or more per day.
+In most states that don't regulate price, you're looking at $20 or more per day added to your bill.

-We're proud to offer a second option that's easier on your wallet.
-We've partnered with Sure, a leading specialty insurance provider, to offer rental car insurance for less than half of what you'll pay at the counter.
+Happily, there's a better option that's easier on your wallet.
+AutoSlash has partnered with Sure, a leading specialty insurance provider, to offer rental car insurance for less than half of what you'll pay at the counter.